tnrtnch/telegraph_beautifulsoup_autorun/README.md

 using a special syntax called a cron expression to define its frequency and timing. <br />
 For example to run every hour:
 0 * * * *

-# Example Queries🔍

-Open the database in SQLite:
-sqlite3 news.db
-Show last 5 articles:
-SELECT title, pubdate FROM articles ORDER BY id DESC LIMIT 5;
-Count total scraped articles:
-SELECT COUNT(*) FROM articles;

-📌 Notes

-The CSS selectors in fetch_articles() may need to be adapted if Telegraph.bg changes its HTML structure.
-Extendable: you can easily add JSON/CSV export or more fields.